dummyvx/Movie-Watcher/README.md

 ## Movie Watcher
 https://movie-watcher.vercel.app
-(since backend is deployed on heroku, some functionalities will work with delay)
+(since backend is deployed on heroku, some functionalities may work with 30 seconds delay)

 # Backend